junxit/us-congress-bills-117/bill.md

     - **(C)** research on the design, development, implementation, and evaluation of interventions for preventing and responding to violence;
     - **(D)** research on scaling up effective interventions; and
     - **(E)** one or more interdisciplinary research centers to conduct violence research, foster new and expanded collaborations, and support capacity building activities to increase the number and diversity of new researchers trained in cross-disciplinary violence research.
-- **(h)** *Social, behavioral, and economic sciences* The Director shall—
+- **(i)** *Social, behavioral, and economic sciences* The Director shall—
-  - **(1)** actively communicate opportunities and solicit proposals for social, behavioral, and economic science researchers to participate in cross-cutting and interdisciplinary programs, including the Convergence Accelerator and Big Ideas activities, and the Mid-Scale Research Infrastructure program; and
+  - **(1)** actively communicate opportunities and solicit proposals for social, behavioral, and economic science researchers to participate in cross-cutting and interdisciplinary programs, including the Convergence Accelerator and agency priority activities, and the Mid-Scale Research Infrastructure program; and
   - **(2)** ensure social, behavioral, and economic science researchers are represented on relevant merit review panels for such activities.
-- **(i)** *Measuring impacts of federally funded R&D* —The Director shall award grants on a competitive, merit-reviewed basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to support research and development of data, models, indicators, and associated analytical tools to improve our understanding of the impacts of Federally funded research on society, the economy, and the workforce, including domestic job creation.
+- **(j)** *Measuring impacts of federally funded R&D* The Director shall award grants on a competitive, merit-reviewed basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to support research and development of data, models, indicators, and associated analytical tools to improve our understanding of the impacts of Federally funded research on society, the economy, and the workforce, including domestic job creation.
-- **(j)** *Food-energy-water research* The Director shall award grants on a competitive basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to—
+- **(k)** *Food-Energy-Water research* The Director shall award grants on a competitive basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to—
   - **(1)** support research to significantly advance our understanding of the food-energy-water system through quantitative and computational modeling, including support for relevant cyberinfrastructure;
   - **(2)** develop real-time, cyber-enabled interfaces that improve understanding of the behavior of food-energy-water systems and increase decision support capability;
   - **(3)** support research that will lead to innovative solutions to critical food-energy-water system problems; and
   - **(4)** grow the scientific workforce capable of studying and managing the food-energy-water system, through education and other professional development.
-- **(k)** *Biological field stations and marine laboratories* The Director shall continue to support enhancing, repairing and maintaining research instrumentation, laboratories, telecommunications and housing at biological field stations and marine laboratories.
+- **(l)** *Biological field stations and marine laboratories* The Director shall continue to support enhancing, repairing and maintaining research instrumentation, laboratories, telecommunications and housing at biological field stations and marine laboratories.
-- **(l)** *Sustainable chemistry research and education* In accordance with section 263 of the National Defense Authorization Act for Fiscal Year 2021, the Director shall carry out activities in support of sustainable chemistry, including—
+- **(m)** *Sustainable chemistry research and education* In accordance with section 263 of the National Defense Authorization Act for Fiscal Year 2021, the Director shall carry out activities in support of sustainable chemistry, including—
   - **(1)** establishing a program to award grants, on a competitive basis, to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to support—
     - **(A)** individual investigators and teams of investigators, including to the extent practicable, early career investigators for research and development;
     - **(B)** collaborative research and development partnerships among universities, industry, and non-profit organizations; and
     - **(C)** integrating sustainable chemistry principles into elementary, secondary, undergraduate, and graduate chemistry and chemical engineering curriculum and research training, as appropriate to that level of education and training; and
   - **(2)** incorporating sustainable chemistry into existing Foundation research and development programs.
-- **(m)** *Risk and resilience research* The Director shall award grants on a competitive basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to advance knowledge of risk assessment and predictability and to support the creation of tools and technologies, including advancing data analytics and utilization of artificial intelligence, for increased resilience through—
+- **(n)** *Risk and resilience research* The Director shall award grants on a competitive basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to advance knowledge of risk assessment and predictability and to support the creation of tools and technologies, including advancing data analytics and utilization of artificial intelligence, for increased resilience through—
   - **(1)** improvements in our ability to understand, model, and predict extreme events and natural hazards, including pandemics;
   - **(2)** the creation of novel engineered systems solutions for resilient complex infrastructures, particularly those that address critical interdependence among infrastructures and leverage the growing infusion of cyber-physical-social components into the infrastructures;
   - **(3)** development of equipment and instrumentation for innovation in resilient engineered infrastructures;
-  - **(4)** multidisciplinary research on the behaviors individuals and communities engage in to detect, perceive, understand, predict, assess, mitigate, and prevent risks and to improve and increase resilience.
+  - **(4)** multidisciplinary research on the behaviors individuals and communities engage in to detect, perceive, understand, predict, assess, mitigate, and prevent risks and to improve and increase resilience; and
-  - **(5)** advancements in multidisciplinary wildfire science, including those related to air quality impacts, human behavior, and early detection and warning; and
+  - **(5)** advancements in multidisciplinary wildfire science, including those related to air quality impacts, human behavior, and early detection and warning.
-- **(n)** *UAV technologies* The Director shall carry out a program of research and related activities for unmanned aerial vehicle technologies, which may include a prize competition pursuant to section 24 of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
+- **(o)** *UAV technologies* The Director shall carry out a program of research and related activities for unmanned aerial vehicle technologies, which may include a prize competition pursuant to section 24 of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
 3719) and support for undergraduate and graduate curriculum development.
-- **(o)** *Leveraging international expertise in research* The Director shall explore and advance opportunities for leveraging international capabilities and resources that align with the Foundation and United States research community priorities and have the potential to benefit United States prosperity, security, health, and well-being, including through binational research and development organizations and foundations and by sending teams of Foundation scientific staff for site visits of scientific facilities and agencies in other countries.
+- **(p)** *Leveraging international expertise in research* The Director shall explore and advance opportunities for leveraging international capabilities and resources that align with the Foundation and United States research community priorities and have the potential to benefit United States prosperity, security, health, and well-being, including through binational research and development organizations and foundations and by sending teams of Foundation scientific staff for site visits of scientific facilities and agencies in other countries.
-- **(p)** *Biological research collections*
+- **(q)** *Biological research collections*
   - **(1)** *In general* The Director shall continue to support databases, tools, methods, and other activities that secure and improve existing physical and digital biological research collections, improve the accessibility of collections and collection-related data for research and educational purposes, develop capacity for curation and collection management, and to transfer ownership of collections that are significant to the biological research community, including to museums and universities.
-  - **(2)** *Specimen management plan* In consultation with other relevant Federal science agencies, the Director shall require that every proposal for funding for research that involves collecting or generating specimens include a specimen management plan that includes a description of how the specimens and associated data will be accessioned into and permanently maintained in an established biological collection.
+  - **(2)** *Specimen management plan* In consultation with other relevant Federal research agencies, the Director shall require that every proposal for funding for research that involves collecting or generating specimens include a specimen management plan that includes a description of how the specimens and associated data will be accessioned into and permanently maintained in an established biological collection.
   - **(3)** *Action center for biological collections* The Director shall award grants on a competitive basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to establish an Action Center for Biological Collections to facilitate coordination and data sharing among communities of practice for research, education, workforce training, evaluation, and business model development.
-- **(q)** *Clean water research and technology acceleration* The Director shall award grants on a competitive, merit-reviewed basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to—
+- **(r)** *Clean water research and technology acceleration* The Director shall award grants on a competitive, merit-reviewed basis to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to—
   - **(1)** support transdisciplinary research to significantly advance our understanding of water availability, quality, and dynamics and the impact of human activity and a changing climate on urban and rural water and wastewater systems;
   - **(2)** develop, pilot and deploy innovative technologies, systems, and other approaches to identifying and addressing challenges that affect water availability, quality, and security, including through direct engagement with affected communities and partnerships with the private sector, State, tribal, and local governments, non-profit organizations and water management professionals; and
   - **(3)** grow the scientific workforce capable of studying and managing water and wastewater systems, through education, training, and other professional development.
-- **(r)** *Technology and behavioral science research* The Director shall award grants on a merit-based, competitive basis for research to—
+- **(s)** *Technology and behavioral science research* The Director shall award grants on a merit-based, competitive basis for research to—
   - **(1)** increase understanding of social media and consumer technology access and use patterns and related psychological and behavioral issues, particularly for adolescents; and
   - **(2)** explore the role of social media and consumer technology in rising rates of depressive symptoms, suicidal ideation, drug use, and deaths of despair, particularly for communities experiencing long-term economic distress.
-- **(s)** *Manufacturing research amendment* Section 506(a) of the America COMPETES Reauthorization Act of 2010 (42 U.S.C.
+- **(t)** *Manufacturing research amendment* Section 506(a) of the America COMPETES Reauthorization Act of 2010 (42 U.S.C.
 1862p–1(a)) is amended—
   - **(1)** in paragraph (5), by striking “and” at the end;
   - **(2)** in paragraph (6)—
     - **(A)** by striking “and” before “virtual manufacturing”; and
     - **(B)** by striking the period at the end and inserting “; and artificial intelligence and machine learning;”; and
   - **(3)** by adding at the end the following:
     > - **(7)** additive manufacturing, including new material designs, complex materials, rapid printing techniques, and real-time process controls; and
-    > - **(8)** continuous manufacturing of biological products and similar innovating monitoring and control techniques.
+    > - **(8)** continuous manufacturing of biological products and similar innovative monitoring and control techniques.

-- **(t)** *Critical minerals mining research and development*
+- **(u)** *Critical minerals mining research and development*
-  - **(1)** *In general* The Director of the National Science Foundation shall award grants, on a competitive basis, to institutions of higher education or nonprofit organizations (or consortium of such institutions or organizations) to support basic research that will accelerate innovation to advance critical minerals mining strategies and technologies for the purpose of making better use of domestic resources and eliminating national reliance on minerals and mineral materials that are subject to supply disruptions.
+  - **(1)** *In general* The Director shall award grants, on a competitive basis, to institutions of higher education or nonprofit organizations (or consortium of such institutions or organizations) to support basic research that will accelerate innovation to advance critical minerals mining strategies and technologies for the purpose of making better use of domestic resources and eliminating national reliance on minerals and mineral materials that are subject to supply disruptions.
   - **(2)** *Use of funds* Activities funded by a grant under this subsection may include—
     - **(A)** advancing mining research and development activities to develop new mapping and mining technologies and techniques, including advanced critical mineral extraction, production, separation, alloying, or processing techniques and technologies that can decrease energy intensity, potential environmental impact and costs of those activities;
-    - **(B)** conducting long-term earth observation of reclaimed mine sites, including the study of the evolution of microbial diversity at such sites;
+    - **(B)** conducting long-term Earth observation of reclaimed mine sites, including the study of the evolution of microbial diversity at such sites;
     - **(C)** examining the application of artificial intelligence for geological exploration of critical minerals, including what the size and diversity of data sets would be required;
     - **(D)** examining the application of machine learning for detection and sorting of critical minerals, including what the size and diversity of data sets would be required;
     - **(E)** conducting detailed isotope studies of critical minerals and the development of more refined geologic models;
     - **(F)** improved understanding of the geological and geochemical processes through which critical minerals form and are concentrated into economically viable deposits; or
     - **(G)** providing training and researcher opportunities to undergraduate and graduate students to prepare the next generation of mining engineers and researchers.
   - **(3)** *Existing programs* The Director shall ensure awards made under this subsection are complementary and not duplicative of existing programs across the foundation and Federal Government.
-- **(u)** *Study of AI Research Capacity*
+- **(v)** *Study of AI Research Capacity*
-  - **(1)** *In general* The Director of the National Science Foundation shall conduct a study, or support the development of a study through the Science and Technology Policy Institute or by any other appropriate organization as determined by the Director, on artificial intelligence research capacity at U.S. institutions of higher education.
+  - **(1)** *In general* The Director shall conduct a study, or support the development of a study through the Science and Technology Policy Institute or by any other appropriate organization as determined by the Director, on artificial intelligence research capacity at U.S. institutions of higher education.
   - **(2)** *Study contents* The Director shall ensure that, at a minimum, the study under subsection (a) addresses the following topics:
     - **(A)** Which universities are putting out significant peer-reviewed artificial intelligence research, including based on quantity and number of citations.
     - **(B)** For each of the universities described in paragraph (1), what specific factors enable their AI research, including computing power, data sets and availability, specialized curriculum, and industry and other partnerships.
     - **(C)** How universities not included in paragraph (1) could implement the factors in paragraph (2) to produce AI research, as well as case studies that universities can look to as examples and potential pilot programs that the Federal Government could develop or support to help universities produce AI research.
   - **(3)** *Workshops* The Director may support workshops to help inform the study required under this subsection.
   - **(4)** *Publication* The Director shall ensure that the study carried out under this subsection is made publicly available not later than 12 months after the date of enactment of this Act.
-- **(v)** *Advancing IoT for Precision Agriculture*
+- **(w)** *Advancing IoT for Precision Agriculture*
   - **(1)** *National Science Foundation Directive on Agricultural Sensor Research* In awarding grants under its sensor systems and networked systems programs, the Director shall include in consideration of portfolio balance research and development on sensor connectivity in environments of intermittent connectivity and intermittent computation—
     - **(A)** to improve the reliable use of advance sensing systems in rural and agricultural areas; and
     - **(B)** that considers—